 When data became mission critical, so did data protection.
 Businesses no longer accept weekly backups with 2-3% failure rates and no self-service because every step of the application lifecycle depends on creating and recovering data quickly.

 DevOps and application teams create backups before any significant change, so they can recover quickly if something goes wrong.
-They need an always-on, self-service backup, and recovery service.
+They need an always-on, self-service backup, and disaster recovery service.
 Even for static applications, administrators need reliable, frequent backups, so they can truncate database logs and not overrun their storage capacity.

 Extreme environments like edge/IoT, high-performance computing, and unstructured data lakes require reliable backups to keep pace with the influx of data.
 They often have limited bandwidth, small backup windows, and high rates of data change, so if even a single backup fails, the change rate can make it impossible for the backup process to ever “catch up” again.